UziTech/atom-url-handler/README.md

 # Installation

+>### 🚨 **WARNING** 🚨
+>
+>This edits the Windows Registry.
+We recommend that you [create a restore point](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows) before continuing.

   1. Download and extract the [ZIP](https://github.com/UziTech/atom-url-handler/archive/master.zip)
-  2. Execute install.bat
+  2. Execute install.bat (You may provide the protocol as the first parameter to skip step 3)
 	3. Choose a protocol (default is atm)
-  4. Click links that start with atm:// (or the protocol you chose) to open in atom :tada:
+  4. Click links that start with atm:// (or the protocol you chose) to open in atom 🎉

 #### Note: